Lyonsmasawa/Neighbourhood-X/README.md

 # IMPORTANT
 #### PLEASE READ THE MANUAL BEFORE YOU BEGIN and also SHARE it with the residents
-- Find the user-manual in the files above
+- Find the user-manual here [a link](https://github.com/Lyonsmasawa/Neighbourhood-X/blob/master/user-manual.md)

 ## Future Plans